andrasq/node-microreq/README.md

      The caller is reponsible for calling `req.end` to launch the call.
 - `noResListen` - return as soon as the response header arrives, let the caller listen for the `res` `'data'` and `'end'` events
+- `encoding` - if set, how to decode the response.
+The default is to return the raw bytes received in a Buffer.
+The usual toString() encodings can be specified, and also `'json'` to JSON.parse the response and return the decoded object on success, or the utf8 response string on failure.

 Todo
 ----